Kenedy County DWI Guide

 Navigate criminal proceedings.

-Being arrested for driving under the influence (DUI) in Kenedy, Texas, can be a frightening and confusing experience.
-You're likely facing a whirlwind of paperwork, legal jargon, and uncertainty about the future.
-This guide is designed to provide you with clear, practical information about what to expect after a DUI arrest in Kenedy, the critical deadlines you need to meet, and the resources available to help you navigate this challenging situation.
+Being arrested for driving under the influence (DUI) can be a confusing and overwhelming experience.
+While Kenedy County may seem like a quiet place, the Texas Department of Public Safety and the Kenedy County Sheriff's Office actively patrol the roadways and highways.
+This guide provides clear, practical information about what to expect after a DUI arrest in Kenedy County, the critical deadlines you need to meet, and the resources available to help you navigate this challenging situation.
 We'll cover everything from the immediate aftermath of your arrest to understanding the legal process and protecting your driving privileges.

 Immediate Steps (First 24 Hours)